Foadsf/LibreSolvE/README.md

 *   **Mimics EES Syntax:** Strives for high compatibility with the familiar EES language structure for equations, assignments, comments, and eventually functions, procedures, and directives.
 *   **Is Cross-Platform:** Built on .NET, enabling it to run on Windows, macOS, and Linux.
-*   **Is Extensible:** Designed with a core solving engine and distinct interfaces (CLI, planned TUI/GUI).
+*   **Is Extensible:** Designed with a core solving engine and distinct interfaces (CLI, TUI, and GUI).
-*   **Leverages FLOSS Libraries:** Integrates powerful libraries like ANTLR for parsing and MathNet.Numerics for numerical computations, promoting robustness and avoiding reinvention.
+*   **Leverages FLOSS Libraries:** Integrates powerful libraries like ANTLR for parsing, MathNet.Numerics for numerical computations, and UnitsNet for unit conversions.

-This project is currently in the **alpha stage**, focusing on core parsing, solving capabilities, and built-in functions via a Command Line Interface (CLI).
+This project is currently in the **alpha stage**, focusing on core parsing, solving capabilities, built-in functions, and ODE integration, with Command Line Interface (CLI), Terminal UI (TUI), and preliminary GUI support.

 ## Goals

 *   Provide a robust engine for solving systems of non-linear algebraic equations.
 *   Achieve a high degree of syntax compatibility with EES input files.
 *   Integrate comprehensive thermophysical property calculations (planned via CoolProp).
-*   Support unit checking and conversions (planned via UnitsNet).
+*   Support unit checking and conversions (via UnitsNet).
 *   Offer multiple user interfaces: CLI, TUI (Terminal UI), and GUI (Graphical UI).
 *   Maintain clear, well-documented, and testable code.
 *   Be a community-driven, permissively licensed FLOSS project.